olof/rsyslog-omprogs/README.md

  * rsyslog-db-viewer: helper script to query the log database from omprog-sqlite

-### Dependencies

-All scripts depend on the following Perl modules:

- * JSON

-In debian/ubuntu:

-    apt-get install libjson-perl

-omprog-sqlite (and rsyslog-db-viewer) additionally depends on:

- * DBI
- * DBD::SQLite3

-In debian/ubuntu:

-    apt-get install libdbi-perl libdbd-sqlite3-perl

 ## omprog-sqlite

 Instead of a flat list of syslog messages as is easily provided by the